Marleen LentjesTitle: Associate Senior Lecturer School/office: School of Medical Sciences

-Marleen is currently contributing to development of a new birth cohort.
+Marleen is currently contributing to development of a new birth cohort, for which the first validaton studies regarding dietary assessment are being planned (Mat i Sverige / Eating in Sweden).
 She is also involved with the research in the Nutrient-Gut-Brain-Interaction research environment.

 Marleen’s research interest is in meal patterns, i.e. the size, frequency and time of meals consumed, and how this relates to health.
 These aspects of diet have been associated with diet quality and various markers of disease risk such as cholesterol, but also with obesity and heart disease itself.
 This work connects to what is known as chrono-nutrition and relates to the many bodily functions which follow an approximate 24-hour clock, and which may be disturbed by ‘eating around the clock’ thereby disrupting these carefully orchestrated processes and increasing our risk of becoming overweight and our risk of diseases related to this.

 Marleen's latest research projects at the EPIC-Norfolk study have included preparation and collection of dietary exposures for the 5th wave of data collection.
 For this, she collaborated with UK Biobank and Oxford University.
 The dietary data collection also aimed to understand more of the ‘why’ of dietary choices by asking about attitudes towards food & health, food preparation capabilities and peer pressure.

 Marleen is course coordinator for T6 ("Reproduktion och Utveckling") and basgrupphandledare at the medical programme at Örebro University.